History of Slovenia: 1970s-1980s: "Years of Lead"

 In 1973, this trend was stopped by the conservative faction of the Slovenian Communist Party, backed by the Yugoslav Federal government.
 A period known as the "Years of Lead" (Slovene: svinčena leta) followed.
 During this period, censorship and repression of the press and artists increased, while freedom of speech declined.
 Many people were jailed because of their political beliefs.

 1980s: Towards independence

 In the 1980s, Slovenia experienced a rise of cultural pluralism.
 Numerous grass-roots political, artistic and intellectual movements emerged, including the Neue Slowenische Kunst, the Ljubljana school of psychoanalysis, and the Nova revija intellectual circle.
-By the mid-1980s, a reformist fraction, led by Milan Kučan, took control of the Slovenian Communist Party, starting a gradual reform towards a market socialism and controlled political pluralism.
+By the mid-1980s, a reformist fraction, led by Milan Kučan, took control of the Slovenian Communist Party, starting a gradual reform towards controlled political pluralism.

 The Yugoslav economic crisis of the 1980s increased the struggles within the Yugoslav Communist regime regarding the appropriate economic measures to be undertaken.
-Slovenia, which had less than 10% of overall Yugoslav population, produced around a fifth of the country's GDP and a fourth of all Yugoslav exports.
+Slovenia, which had less than 10% of the overall Yugoslav population, produced around a fifth of the country's GDP and a fourth of all Yugoslav exports.
 The political disputes around economic measures was echoed in the public sentiment, as many Slovenes felt they were being economically exploited, having to sustain an expensive and inefficient federal administration.